shakes76/PatternFlow/recognition/45677805_super_resolution_network/README.md

 From paper as iterations increases, the output image will become more clear.
 Due to GPU limitation, this is my model currently can reconstruct

 ## Pre-processing
-download the dataset from bb course help page and unzipp file, normalized the data after load the data.
+download the dataset from blackborad course help page **ADNI MRI Dataset (2D slices)** and unzipp file, normalized the data after load the data.
 Accuracy plot
 ![loss and accuracy metric plot](plot.png)